 A huge thank you to Liz and her family for driving up from Denver to hang out for the morning.
 I had a fantastic time with you and your family!
 We really do need to make a beer in downtown Fort Collins happen.
 Maybe next year’s session?
 Beer and ponies?

 I’m still looking for families wanting to add film to their family session.
 I’m not currently offering it as a standalone package, but would be more than willing to add it to almost any session I currently offer.
-Contact me if this is something you might be interested in!
+Head to my family sessions page for more info, and to get in touch about your own family session!

 Share this story